-Bold, funny, curious seagulls may not always be the nicest of birds, but I still like them.
+Seagulls: Bold, funny, curious and full of personality – I love them!
 They seem so smart and their “beach bag thievery” antics always crack me up.
-And even though they live inland as well, I’ve always associated their cries with the coast.
-It sounds like summer and vacation to me.
+And even though they live inland as well, I’ve always associated their sound with the coast, summer and vacation.

-I’m lucky enough to spend a lot of time on the beach when I have it mostly to myself (i.e. in winter), and love to study the birds and their behavior when they get to go about their business undisturbed (well, I’m there, but I don’t chase them!)
+I’m lucky enough to spend a lot of time on Good Harbor Beach when I have it mostly to myself (i.e. in winter), and love to study the birds and their behavior when they get to go about their daily business undisturbed (well, I’m there, but I don’t chase them!)

 PS.
 I know there is no such thing as a “seagull”, but I’ve always thought of them as that, and will continue to do so.
 The birds in these prints are technically Ring-billed Gulls though.